KiranSai2002/Multiple_Disease_Prediction/README.md

 # Multiple_Disease_Prediction
-The Multiple Disease Prediction project is a data science application that leverages machine learning algorithms and the Streamlit library to predict the likelihood of various diseases based on input data.
+This is a data science project that aims to predict the likelihood of multiple diseases based on input data.
+The project utilizes machine learning algorithms and the Streamlit library to create an interactive web application.